Updated: Aug 11

 If you are enjoying growing herbs, consider growing these other plants, all have health benefits:

 We love our little herb plants.
 We have had successes (and failures) growing in soil and hydroponically.
 It always takes a while to find what plant likes what spot the best, and, not to overwater.
 We try to add herbs to our dishes at every opportunity.
 A half teaspoon here, a sprinkle there, added to salads.
 Even herbal teas.
 The most surprising part of the activity is the reaction of friends and neighbours, most people seem to take some interest in growing small things.
 And that brings joy.

 Your health, physical – mental – social - is complex and affected by multiple factors within and outside of your control.
 Our consults and programmes address the whole person, the root causes of ill health and maximising your health performance & vitality.

 Take the first step.
 Book a Whole Health Consult to assess, identify and prioritise key factors (known and unknown) that affect your health.
 And receive personalised recommendations on how to address them.

 Want to put recommendations into action?
 Learn more about our programmes for individuals or teams.

-Aerospring Hydroponics a home grown (pun intended) Singaporean company that designs and manufactures hydroponic systems for home and the office.
+Aerospring Hydroponics are a home grown (pun intended) Singaporean company that designs and manufactures hydroponic systems for home and the office.
 They sell globally.
-To be transparent: we know the team, they are lovely people, and have used their products with success.
+We know the team, they are lovely people, and have used their products with success.

 Carlsen, M.H., Halvorsen, B.L., Holte, K. et al. The total antioxidant content of more than 3100 foods, beverages, spices, herbs and supplements used worldwide.
 Nutr J 9, 3 (2010). https://doi.org/10.1186/1475-2891-9-3